compiler-research/compiler-research.github.io/_posts/2024-10-17-improving-performance-of-biodynamo-using-cpp-modules.md

 The integration of C++ Modules has proven effective in reducing memory usage and startup time, although some hurdles remain.
 Continued collaboration and testing will be crucial to fully realize the performance potential of BioDynaMo, enabling more efficient simulations for researchers in computational biology.

+### Acknowledges
+First of all, I would like to thank Google Summer of Code for the opportunity to work on this project.
+But above all, my most sincere gratitude goes to Vassil.
+He has been an exceptional mentor, always attentive and ready to help with anything I needed.
+His encouragement during weekly meetings and his constant support in all areas, from soft skills to technical expertise, have truly inspired me and earned my admiration.

+Many thanks also to the BioDynaMo team: to Lukas Breitweiser for guiding me through the final stages and helping me understand the complexities of BioDynaMo; to Tobias Duswald for reviewing my PRs and assisting me in analyzing my results; and to Fons Rademakers for his support when I faced challenges compiling ROOT in debug mode.

+Lastly, a special thanks to my colleagues from Compiler Research, particularly David, Attel and Maksym, whom I had the pleasure of meeting at the Fourth MODE in Valencia, for making this experience unforgettable.

 ### Related Links